Disentanglement via Latent Quantization: Preliminaries

 \subsection{Autoencoding and InfoGAN as Data and Latent Reconstruction}

-We will apply our proposed latent quantization scheme to two foundational approaches for disentangled representation learning: vanilla autoencoders (AEs) and information-maximizing generative adversarial networks (InfoGANs)~\citep{chen2016infogan}.
-Here, we provide a brief overview linking the two as reconstructing data and latents, respectively, and defer complete implementation details to Appendices~\ref{app:our_algorithms} and~\ref{app:experiment_details}.
+\vspaceaftersubsection We will apply our proposed latent quantization scheme to two foundational approaches for disentangled representation learning: vanilla autoencoders (AEs) and information-maximizing generative adversarial networks (InfoGANs)~\citep{chen2016infogan}.
+Here, we provide a brief overview of the two and defer complete implementation details to Appendices~\ref{app:our_algorithms} and~\ref{app:experiment_details}.
 Both approaches involve learning an encoder $\encoder$ and decoder $\decoder$.
 An autoencoder takes a datapoint $\data \in \spaceof{\data}$ as input and produces a reconstruction $\decoder \circ \encoder(\data) \in \spaceof{\data}$ that is optimized to match the input:

 An InfoGAN instead takes a latent code $\latent \in \spaceof{\latent}$ as input.
 The decoder (aka generator) maps $\latent$ to the data space, and from this the encoder produces a reconstruction of the latent: